-Dropbox generated over 90% of its revenue via its self-serve channels to convert users in paying customers through in-product prompts and notifications, time-limited free trials of paid subscription plans, email campaigns, and lifecycle marketing.
-Dropbox generated over $1.1 billion revenue in 2017, with an average revenue per paying user of $111, $305 million in free cash flow and 11 million paying users
+Dropbox generated over 90% of its revenue via its self-serve channels to convert users into paying customers through in-product prompts and notifications, time-limited free trials of paid subscription plans, email campaigns, and lifecycle marketing.
+Dropbox generated over $2.1 billion in revenue in 2021, with an average revenue per paying user of $133, based on 16.79 million paying users.

 Dropbox business model

 We’re going to see all the nuts and bolts of Dropbox’s business model.
 From its mission to its core values, pricing strategy, and the stakeholders involved in its success.
 The idea is to have a holistic picture of the organization.
 When we think about what is a business model, that is a set of pieces of a puzzle that once combined create an organization able to unlock value in the long run.

 Founded in 2007 with a simple purpose: Life would be a lot better if everyone could access their most important information anytime from any device.